zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/bulk-read.md

 ## Description

-The `BulkRead` method lets you filter a LINQ query by including all items from an existing list and return the result immediately (`ToList`).
+The `BulkRead` method lets you filter a LINQ query by including all items from an existing list and then return the result immediately (`ToList`).

 ### Example